nicksellen/projects/baseNode_govDocs.md

 	2. If you want to refer to a part of this section, just cite the subsection.
 For example, “see subsection i.”

 ------

-1. **Purposes**
-	1. To produce, develop and/or distribute goods and services that are free for use, transformation and redistribution.
-	2. To provide an environment to holistically support those within the collective to live, work and play.
-	3. To support others in establishing spaces which are governed in common.

 2. **Axioms**
 	1. The following statements reflect the reason for association and the intention of governance and as such should be considered during interpretation.
 These axioms are: of the  itself. represent why the association exists and how the association e reflect both the 'end' and 'means'  intended to provide an undestanding of why the association exists and how it should